 Sarongs and simple sundresses are what everyone is wearing around resort pools, in beachside bars and it’s pretty much all you’ll be able to buy in the shops too.
 Don’t plan to come to Cayman to shop!
 Unless it’s duty free goods you’re after, as the locals can even shop in the duty free stores without needing to furnish the cashier with a passport or ticket.
 Personally I save my shopping for the US.

-I brought a light cardigan and a cotton poncho but never took them out of my suitcase.
+In May I had brought a light cardigan and a cotton poncho but never took them out of my suitcase.
 The only time you might need one is on the plane when the air conditioning can be chilly.
 Most businesses and homes don’t chill the air down below about 22-25C because it’s just too expensive.
+In December I needed a light jacket when we dined beachside, as it can get a little windy and chilly.

 Sun hats and sun glasses are a whole look in themselves, so enjoy the big brimmed (yet oh-so practical) hat look with some big dark sunnies.